AI Summary of Peer-Reviewed Research

 Research area:PsychologyPosttraumatic Stress Disorder ResearchMigration, Health and Trauma

-What the study found: The study found a high estimated prevalence of probable posttraumatic stress disorder (PTSD) among Sudanese refugees in Cairo.
+The study found a high prevalence of probable posttraumatic stress disorder, or PTSD, among Sudanese refugees in Cairo.
 It also found that prior psychiatric history and caregiving responsibilities were associated with meeting the threshold for probable PTSD.

-What the researchers tested: The researchers conducted a pilot cross-sectional survey of 397 Sudanese refugees recruited in Cairo using convenience snowball sampling.
-They used the Arabic version of the PTSD Checklist for DSM-5 (PCL-5), a questionnaire that screens for PTSD symptoms, and collected information on displacement history and sociodemographic factors.
+The researchers carried out a pilot cross-sectional survey of 397 Sudanese refugees in Cairo, using convenience snowball sampling.
+They used the Arabic version of the PTSD Checklist for DSM-5, a questionnaire for assessing PTSD symptoms, and collected information on displacement history and sociodemographic factors.

 Key points

-• Probable PTSD was estimated at 70.8% among the surveyed Sudanese refugees in Cairo.
+• Probable PTSD was found in 70.8% of the surveyed Sudanese refugees in Cairo.

-• Prior psychiatric history and caregiving responsibilities were significantly associated with probable PTSD.
+• Prior psychiatric history and caregiving responsibilities were significantly linked to probable PTSD.

 • Younger adults had higher symptom scores, but age was not a significant predictor in the adjusted model.